Gum disease can threaten your oral health and cause other problems. Our Calgary dentists explain how to prevent periodontitis and improve gum health.

 Gingivitis

-Gingivitis is an early-stage gum disease.
+Gingivitis is early-stage gum disease.
 At this point, gums may become sensitive, red, and swollen, and you may spot blood in your toothbrush or when you floss.

 Periodontitis